ysm051222/ysm051222/README.md

 it is pronounced [ku.gu.d͡ʒo].
 If you cannot read [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), you can read it as... *cook-a-jaw*.
 That's quite horrible though.

 ## Language
-- Native level - Korean
+Basically, I'm a bye-lingual.

-- Intermediate level - English
+- Intermediate level - Korean, English

 - Elementary level - Arabic, Japanese, Chinese